National Institutes of Health

-Most aneurysms occur in the aorta, the main artery traveling from the heart through the chest and abdomen.
+Most aneurysms occur in the aorta, the main artery that runs from the heart through the chest and abdomen.
 Aneurysms also can happen in arteries in the brain, heart and other parts of the body.
 If an aneurysm in the brain bursts, it causes a stroke.

 Aneurysms can develop and become large before causing any symptoms.
 Often doctors can stop aneurysms from bursting if they find and treat them early.
+They use imaging tests to find aneurysms.
+Often aneurysms are found by chance during tests done for other reasons.
 Medicines and surgery are the two main treatments for aneurysms.